 The Nature of Fulfillment

-Does God fulfill Old Testament promises literally or spiritually?
-Galatians 3:16 says the promises to Abraham are fulfilled in Christ, not in physical descendants.
+Another flashpoint: are Old Testament promises fulfilled literally or spiritually?
+Galatians 3:16 is often cited to show the promises are fulfilled in Christ—not merely in ethnic descendants.

 The Timing of the Rapture